On this page

 The application form and supporting evidence will be considered by a panel of Blackpool Council officers.

-Stage 1 - Review by a Senior Officer
+Stage 1 - Review by a senior officer

-Should you decide to request a review of Blackpool Council's home to school travel assistance decision, you will need to submit a request in writing within 20 working days of the original decision.
+Should you decide to request a review of Blackpool Council's home to school transport decision, you will need to submit a request in writing within 20 working days of the original decision.
 This should detail the reasons why you believe the decision should be reviewed and provide details of any personal and/or family circumstances which you believe should be considered during the review.

 You may challenge the decision on the basis of